 VIOLA D'AMOUR - Bowed Strings.
 Europe.
 A tenor viol with sympathetic strings.
 Its seven catgut strings were tuned in thirds and fourths and gave the chord of D major, while the sympathetic strings of wire passed under the finger-board and through small holes drilled in the lower part of the bridge.
-The wire strings were tuned in unison with the others and vibrated sympathetically when the instrument was played.
-Me solo part for the viola d'amour in Les tone by the sympather the manner of their vibrations suggested to the is now practically obsolete.
+The wire strings were tuned in unison with the others and vibrated sympathetically when the la and lower term that the instVIOL FAMILY.